 Have you ever heard people say, “Life is not easy” or “Life was meant to be hard.”
 Is that really true?

 Think back to when you were a child — was life difficult back then?
-If it wasn’t, then what has changed over the years which may be influencing your perspective on whether life is meant to be difficult or easy?
+If it wasn’t, what has changed over the years which may be influencing your perspective on whether life is meant to be difficult or easy?

 While having a belief that life is difficult may not necessarily be false, the question we always should ask ourselves is, “Are my beliefs about life giving me the results I want?”

 - Always looking to external sources for solutions.
-In its truest form, personal coaching is process which enables someone to tap into resources within, to solve a challenge or come up with a new solution.
+In its truest form, personal coaching is a process which enables someone to tap into resources within, to solve a challenge or come up with a new solution.
 That is why coaching is such a powerful tool for personal growth and transformation as it almost forces us to come up with answers ourselves.

 - Not creating options in life.
 A typical example is having one source of income, typically via a job.
 In the world we live in today, where things are changing so rapidly, it’s not the best long-term strategy.
-If we still think there is such a thing as job security, then we’re not giving ourselves the opportunity to explore other options.
+If we still think there is such a thing as job security, we’re not giving ourselves the opportunity to explore other options.
 Income is just one example.
 There are other things we may be doing that could be limiting the choices we have in life.

 - Putting so much energy into protecting what you own.
-It’s a funny thing but we believe that we really “own” the things the things we have in life.
+It’s a funny thing but we may believe we really “own” the things the things we have in life.
 Let’s face it — at the time of our death, whatever we own will belong to someone else.
 At best, we’re temporary custodians of our possessions or things.